mobxjs/mobx/docs/react/react-integration.md

 )
 ```

-Note that we don't recommend ever replacing the `value` of a `Provider`.
-With MobX there should be no need for that, since the observable that is shared can be updated itself.
+Note that we don't recommend ever replacing the `value` of a `Provider` with a different value.
+Using MobX, there should be no need for that, since the observable that is shared can be updated itself.

 <!--END_DOCUSAURUS_CODE_TABS-->

 ### Using local observable state in `observer` components

-Since observables used by `observer` can come from anywhere, they can local state as well.
+Since observables used by `observer` can come from anywhere, they can be local state as well.
 Again, different options are available for us:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--`useState` with observable class-->

 The simplest way to use local observable state is to store a reference to an observable class with `useState`.
-Note that, since we typically don't want to replace the reference, we don't need the updater function returned by `useState`:
+Note that, since we typically don't want to replace the reference, we totally ignore the updater function returned by `useState`:

 ```javascript
 import { observer } from "mobx-react-lite"